jvialu03/Vialu_Jairus_1056_Project1/README.md

 3 wireframes are also included in the assets folder for a website of their choice.

 ### Getting Started
-This is a basic HTML/ CSS/ JavaScript build
+This is a basic HTML/ CSS/ JavaScript build.
 Clone this to the location of your choice

 ### Prerequisites
 Git, Adobe, and a text editor